The Rocks Self-Guided Walk Sydney

 Observatory Hill at Sunset

-Observatory Hill is a brilliant spot to check out the western side of the Harbour.
-From up here, you can see Miller’s Point, Barangaroo, and an alternate view of the Harbour Bridge.
 You will also find the Sydney Observatory, the S. H. Ervin Gallery and the National Trust.
 You can visit these buildings or sit awhile and take in the view.

 After you have finished exploring here, head back to the staircase to Cumberland Street.

 Stop 8 and 9.
-Choose a pub on Cumberland Street and rest for a while.
+Choose a pub on Cumberland Street and rest for a while

 Decision time!
 By now, you are probably in need of a short break.
 Cumberland Street boasts two excellent choices, The Glenmore Hotel and The Australian Heritage Hotel.